If you are moving your installation to a new server, please follow the instructions in the Moving Servers portion of this manual.

 also be found on that page.

-If all of the diagnostic tests pass, you will be brought to a page that will have the URL and login information for the control panel.
+If the MySQL information is entered correctly, you will be brought to a page that will have the URL and login information for the control panel.

 Now is also a good time to change the permissions on the scanner.cgi and cron.cgi files.
 They can be changed to 755 for both files.